Abhijay007/uptane-demo/versioned_docs/version-1.0.0/Standard/uptane-standard.md

 If [\[TAP-5\]](#TAP-5) is supported and a Primary has an external connection to the Uptane repositories, a Primary ECU SHALL download metadata and images following the rules specified in that TAP.
 If [\[TAP-5\]](#TAP-5) is not supported, or if the Primary does not have an external connection to the Uptane repositories, the download SHOULD follow the [\[TUF-spec\]](#TUF-spec) and the metadata file renaming rules specified in [Section 5.2.7](#metadata_filename_rules).

 Before starting full verification, the repository mapping metadata MUST be consulted to determine where to download metadata from.
 This procedure assumes the basic Uptane case: there are only two repositories (Director and Image), and all image paths are required to be signed by both repositories.
-If a more complex repository layout is being used, refer to [\[DEPLOY\]](#DEPLOY) for guidance on how to determine where metadata should be downloaded from.
+If a more complex repository layout is being used, refer to [\[DEPLOY\]](#deploy) for guidance on how to determine where metadata should be downloaded from.

 In order to perform full verification, an ECU SHALL perform the following steps: